JamesSkemp/words/content/post/cassini-3502-built-and-ready-to-go.md

 +++
-title = "Cassini 3.5.0.2 - built and ready to go" summary = "Want to run ASP.NET Web applications on your computer, without IIS?
+title = "Cassini 3.5.0.2 - built and ready to go" description = "Want to run ASP.NET Web applications on your computer, without IIS?
 Here's a compiled version of Cassini to get you on your way." draft = false comments = true date = "2010-01-03T18:10:00-06:00"